 Simplified, fully compliant testing that's both economical, safe and reliable!

-ILSTS UEI-1 offers significant advantages to Building Owners and Operators by enabling faster, reliable, more efficent testing and service!
+Building Owners and Operators can leverage faster, reliable, more efficent testing and service!

 Accurate Compliant Economical Easy Testing Technology

 To provide advanced, economical and sustainable testing solutions for building owners, operators, and technicians performing inspection, maintenance and service of building life safety systems and equipment.